H-Richard/UTSC-NOTES/CSCB07/SVN commands.md

 U - Updated, no new local work since last revision.

+D - File deleted, repository file will also be deleted after commit.

 G - Merged, new local work since last revision.

 C - Conflicted, occurs when local work overlaps with updated server work.